dlicudi/online-cv/docs/index.md

 ## Summary

-Systems Integration Specialist and Developer with over 20 years of experience.
+Systems Integration Engineer and Developer with over 20 years of experience.

 I have extensive experience in UNIX/Linux environments within the ISP/Telecom industries.
-For the past decade, I have focused on the development and integration of systems at Gibtelecom, including implementing monitoring systems, achieving ISO 27001 compliance, and integrating a wide variety of systems into a provisioning platform.
+For the past decade, I have focused on the development and integration of systems at Gibtelecom, including implementing monitoring systems, integrating multiple systems into a unified provisioning platform and achieving ISO 27001 compliance for secure development.

 ## Contact
 - **Email**: dlicudi@gmail.com
 - **LinkedIn**: [linkedin.com/in/dlicudi](https://linkedin.com/in/dlicudi)
 - **GitHub**: [github.com/dlicudi](https://github.com/dlicudi)

 ## Experience

-For detailed experience, see [Experience](experience.md).

 ### Gibtelecom, Gibraltar
 - **Position**: Lead Developer
 - **Duration**: Jan 2013 - July 2023

-As the Lead Developer at Gibtelecom, I led the development and implementation of key systems, enhancing both operations and customer services.
-My contributions included:
+As the Lead Developer at Gibtelecom, I was responsible for the development and implementation of key systems.

-- Implemented a company wide monitoring system using Check_MK monitoring over 60k services.
+- Implementation of company wide monitoring system using Check_MK monitoring over 60k services.
 - Provided systems to facilitate major migrations to Gibtelecom's IMS platform.
 - Support and integration of Ericsson's provisioning platforms (EMA/EDA).
 - Developed an SMS API to provide a customer-facing service.